daspliff/BlueSky_smoke_analysis/README.md

 ### Code

-All the algorithms and experiments used in this paper were implemented using [R](https://www.r-project.org/) and [SAS](https://www.sas.com/en_us/software/stat.html/).
+All the algorithms and analysis used in this paper were implemented using [R](https://www.r-project.org/) and [SAS](https://www.sas.com/en_us/software/stat.html/).
 [Download](https://github.com/daspliff/BlueSky_smoke_analysis/archive/main.zip) the code and open the R_scripts folder.
 There are 3 files:

 * R_scripts/
    * ```get_wf_data.R```